|This was NOT the same location, I just felt like this post needed a picture|

 Well, Sunday night was certainly not as good as Saturday night...but I still caught 14 bass, including 2 keepers, low/mid 30's and a ~29", as well as 3 fish between 26 and 28".

 Let's get right to the point.
-I caught over 60 fish tonight.
+I caught over 70 fish tonight.
 I lost count.
-I put 75 in my log, but it was probably between 80 and 100.
-And, here's the thing, I had well over 20 keepers...
+I put 75 in my log, but it was probably between 80 and 100, or even more.
+And, here's the thing, I had well over 25 keepers...

 |Random >30" fish|